pr-holonet/pr-holonet/README.md

 This is the web service that runs on the Raspberry Pi.
 The end user connects to this to send and receive messages.

-It requires Python 3, Flask, and the RPi.GPIO module.
+It requires Python 3, Flask, phonenumberslite, and the RPi.GPIO module.
 In production deployments we use Gunicorn and supervisord.

 ### Installation instructions